-West Montrose near Woolwich is known locally as the "Kissing Bridge" where couples are engaged and marriage vows restated.
+- 1 Bingeman's Camping Resort / Gord Rees - 2 West Montrose "Kissing Bridge" / Gord Rees - 3 Farmers Market / Gord Rees - West Montrose near Woolwich is known locally as the "Kissing Bridge" where couples are engaged and marriage vows restated.
 It is one of the oldest enclosed bridges in Canada.
-It is located on the Grand River 15 km north of Waterloo.
-St. Jacobs is set in a charming location along the Conestoga River.
+It is located on the Grand River 15 km north of Waterloo. - St. Jacobs is set in a charming location along the Conestoga River.
 The Mennonite Museum traces the Old Order Mennonite population from migration to the early settlements.
 The region has many unique shops featuring local crafts.
 Aberfoyle Model Railway Museum offers 3,000 sq ft of rail history.
-Waterloo Central Railway's heritage railway runs both diesel and steam locomotives.
+Waterloo Central Railway's vintage train rides runs both diesel and steam locomotives.